Class 10 English Chapter 1 A Letter to God

 Oral comprehension check – 1

-Ans: Lencho hoped for rain for his crops.
+Ans: Lencho hoped for a shower for his crops.

 2. Why did Lencho say the raindrops were like ‘new coins’?

-Ans: He said so because the raindrops would brings coins.
+Ans: He said so because the raindrops would bring coins.

 3. How did the rain change?
 What happened to Lencho’s fields?

 Ans: The rain changed into a hailstorm.
-It completely destroyed Lencho’s fields.
+Lencho’s field was totally destroyed.

 4. What were Lencho’s feelings when the hail stopped?

-Ans: Lencho was very sad because the hail left nothing.
-He thought he would go hungry that year.
+Ans: Lencho’s soul was filled with sadness because the hail left nothing.
+He thought he and his family would go hungry that year.

 Oral comprehension check – 2